MicrosoftDocs/win32-pr.it-it/desktop-src/TermServ/setstringproperty-win32-rdshserver.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce 0 in caso di esito positivo, in caso contrario restituisce un codice di errore WMI.
+Restituisce 0 in caso di esito positivo.
+In caso contrario, restituisce un codice di errore WMI.

 ## <a name="requirements"></a>Requisiti